 The Green Bank was established by the Governor and Connecticut's General Assembly on July 1, 2011, through Public Act 11-80 as a quasi-public agency that superseded the former Connecticut Clean Energy Fund.
-As the nation's first "Green Bank", the Green Bank leverages public and private funds to drive investment and scale-up clean energy and environmental infrastructure deployment in Connecticut.
+As the nation's first "Green Bank", we leverage public and private funds to drive investment and scale-up clean energy and environmental infrastructure deployment in Connecticut.
 The Green Bank's statutory purposes are: